John A. Elston

-John Arthur Elston (February 10, 1874 – December 15, 1921) was a U.S. Representative from California.
+John Arthur Elston (February 10, 1874 – December 15, 1921) was an American educator, lawyer and politician who served four terms as a U.S. representative from California from 1915 to 1921.

+Early life and career

 Born in Woodland, California, Elston attended public schools.

 He graduated from Hesperian College, Woodland, 1892.

 He graduated from the University of California, Berkeley, California, 1897.